BurlingtonCodeAcademy/webdev-prework/what_is_html.md

 `<div>` elements are popular as the most "generic" container for flow content.
 It posesses no default effects on content or layout.

 ### `p` - paragraph
 The `<p>` element represents a paragraph.
-They are block-level, and have no unique attributes.
+It is block-level, and has no unique attributes.

+Eventually, your HTML will be quite complex; nested elements, sections, and attributes galore.
+For now, we'll focus on the basics.
+Complete the following exercises before continuing.

 ## Interactive Exercises